-You close your eyes, setting aside any anxieties or negative emotions associated with your job and, instead, visualize the professional success you’ll soon achieve.
-You see yourself speaking up more in front of your peers, offering creative solutions to difficult sitations.
+You close your eyes, setting aside any anxieties or negative emotions associated with your job, and instead, visualize the professional success you’ll soon achieve.
+You see yourself speaking up more in front of your peers, offering creative solutions to difficult situations.
 You imagine your boss taking notice and calling you into the office to start discussing a promotion and a raise.
+(For more on manifesting a better money mindset, check out the above video with our financial expert Lyn Allure.)

 Below are some of the more common manifestation techniques to practice and help you explore (and achieve) your deepest dreams and goals.